 American Airlines AAdvantage does not allow stopover or open-jaws on award tickets.
 If you want to stopover in a certain country, you’ll need to pay the mileage price for each individual segment.

-For example, if you wanted to fly on Japan Airlines business class from the United States to Japan followed by another flight several days or weeks later to Southeast Asia, you’ll need to pay 60,000 AA miles for the first segment and another 30,000 AA miles for the second segment.
+For example, if you wanted to fly on Japan Airlines business class from the U.S. to Japan followed by another flight several days or weeks later to Southeast Asia, you’ll need to pay 60,000 AA miles for the first segment and another 30,000 AA miles for the second segment.

 Remember also that American Airlines allows only transpacific routes from the U.S. to Southeast Asia, so you won’t be able to fly the “long way” across the Atlantic to get to Southeast Asia.